 13. Come up smelling of roses

-A person who has come up smelling of roses has emerged from a situation with their reputation in tact, even though their actions may have suggested they would be in considerable trouble.
+A person who has come up smelling of roses has emerged from a situation with their reputation intact, even though their actions may have suggested they would be in considerable trouble.

 14. Get out of your pram